n8xd/AskHome/README.md

 sensor that control and report on a door.

 Alexa gives you words...A Noun, and Operator, and sometimes an operand.
 A switch/case structure lists the Nouns, and performs subroutine calls based on the Operator.
+An example like setting the color in lighting.
+So "ask home to light up the outside with green" could give you the words  Outside, light up, green.
-Sometimes there's an Operand...like if you set the color in lighting.
-Outside Lights, lightup, green.
-Yea, you can make up your own operators too, just like the Nouns.
-You don't have to use just on, off, open, close, etc.
+Yea, "light up" -- you can make up your own operators too, just like the Nouns.
+You don't have to only use on, off, open, close, that are associated with the capabilities.

-So if you like Alexa, and you want to ask her do anything...you're only limited by your imagination.
+So if you like Alexa, and you want to ask her do anything...you're only limited by your imagination now.
 So what will YOUR version of AskHome do?